-The price of a single fare that is valid for 100 minutes, on any form of public transport (allowing switching between the different types) within Rome is €1.50 Euro.
-However a monthly pass for unlimited travel within Rome 24 hours a day, for Metro, Tram and bus is only €35 Euro.
-Even though this is incredibly cheap, it gets even better as a yearly ticket of unlimited travel for Metro, Tram, bus AND intracity train is €250 Euro, and can be even cheaper depending on your family income and scholarships.
+The price of a single fare that is valid for 100 minutes, on any form of public transport (allowing switching between the different types) within Rome is €1,50, with a possible increase to €2,00 starting July 1st 2024.
+However, a monthly pass for unlimited travel within Rome 24 hours a day, for metro, tram and bus is only €35.
+Even though this is incredibly cheap, it gets even better as a yearly ticket of unlimited travel for metro, tram, bus, and trains within the region of Lazio (where Rome is located) is €250 (from July 1st probably €240), and can be even cheaper depending on your family income and scholarships.

 Ticket Types